 There are no roaming agreements with the northern part of Cyprus; Cyprus mobile phones do not work there, however a cellular handset from another country works on both sides of the island.

-Cyta has monthly payment plans which generally offer a better rate for frequent callers.
-Packages include:
+All mobile phone operators in Cyprus offer Cyta has monthly payment plans which generally offer a better rate for frequent callers.

-A contract is needed to subscribe to monthly plans; there are penalties for early cancellation.
+A 12-18 month contract is needed to subscribe to most monthly plans; there are penalties for early cancellation.

 |Cyprus country code

 (insert before dialling the local number with area code)